NiSource Inc. (NI) Just Got Our Attention

 NI’s Market Performance

-NI stocks went down by 0.00% for the week, with a monthly drop of -0.58% and a quarterly performance of -4.94%, while its annual performance rate touched -24.62%.
-The volatility ratio for the week stands at 2.21% while the volatility levels for the past 30 days are set at 2.50% for NiSource Inc..
-The simple moving average for the period of the last 20 days is 0.33% for NI stocks with a simple moving average of -11.72% for the last 200 days.
+NI stocks went up by 1.64% for the week, with a monthly jump of 1.13% and a quarterly performance of -5.13%, while its annual performance rate touched -23.00%.
+The volatility ratio for the week stands at 2.60% while the volatility levels for the past 30 days are set at 2.48% for NiSource Inc..
+The simple moving average for the period of the last 20 days is 1.37% for NI stocks with a simple moving average of -10.46% for the last 200 days.

 Analysts’ Opinion of NI